rohandurugkar/an-algorithm-a-day/README.md

 # an-algorithm-a-day
 Practicing implementation of algorithms in JavaScript, at least one algorithm, everyday.
 Each algorithm (unless specified) has its own folder with an index.html file and a <algorithmName>.js file.
 Inputs to the algorithms are currently hard-coded in the .js files and the outputs are shown in the infamous JavaScript alert box (wherever possible).

+Sources and references:
+- Algorithms track on Khan Academy
-I'm following Khan Academy's 'Algorithms' course and MIT's 'Introduction to Algorithms' lecture available on YouTube.
-Some algorithms are from freeCodeCamp's Front End Development Certification.
+- MIT's 'Introduction to Algorithms' lecture (YouTube)
+- Certification courses on freeCodeCamp
+- Algorithms track on HackerRank

 ### 18-02-2017
 Binary Search